Coffee Equity Lab

 Spring 2021: Designing for Coffee

-In Spring 2020, participating students will have the opportunity to complete a semester-long project or internship that advances their knowledge about the global coffee industry.
-Students may also have the opportunity to work alongside an industry partner to support their ongoing efforts to achieve meaningful social or environmental change in the industry.
-Students will be encouraged to identify a project opportunity of personal and professional interest.
+In Spring 2020, VU students will have the opportunity to complete a project or internship that advances their academic and professional knowledge about the global coffee industry.
+Students may also have the opportunity to work alongside an industry partner who is invested in advancing meaningful social or environmental change in the industry.
 The Wond’ry will provide participating students with mentorship, guidance, and industry connections.
+Are you a VU student interested in learning more?
+Contact hanes.motsinger @ vanderbilt.edu.

 Interested in Partnership?